Kiffhost/exalted-scripture-understanding/Charms/Dragon-Blooded/Larceny/Instant Disguise Prana.md

 Prerequisite Charms:
   - "[[Flowing Body Disguise]]"
 ---
-The Dragon-Blood can roll to disguise herself in a single minute,anddoessowithoutanyneedformakeup,props, or other equipment.
+The Dragon-Blood can roll to disguise herself in a single minute, and does so without any need for makeup, props, or other equipment.
 If she does have suitable equipment for her disguise, her roll benefits from double 9s.